Injured in a car accident? Talk to a car accident attorney

-Car accidents are a frequent occurrence on California roads and throughout the United States.
+Car accidents are a frequent occurrence on California roads, Los Angeles and throughout the United States.

-As a matter of fact, according to a research by the National Highway Traffic and Safety Administration (NHTSA), about 1.7 million Americans reported being involved in injury-related car accidents in 2015.
+As a matter of fact, according to a research by the National Highway Traffic and Safety Administration (NHTSA), about 1.7 million Americans reported being involved in injury-related car wreck in 2015.

 A related study in 2013 also found that car crashes resulted in more than 2.4 million hospital visits.
 This number includes over 33,800 vehicle accident fatalities— which is the second leading cause of accidental death in the country.

-It goes to say, car crashes happen every day.
+It goes to say, auto accidents happen every day.
 The good news in all of this is that most of these car accidents are not fatal.
-Nevertheless, any type of car accident can cause serious damage to your car and in some extreme cases, can cause life-altering injuries.
+Nevertheless, any type of automobile accident can cause serious damage to your car and in some extreme cases, can cause life-altering injuries.
 When an accident occurs, contacting an experienced Californian car accident lawyer is the best course of action.

 Common Types of Car Accidents